Discover how you can get more subscribers

 Promote on your blog

-If you have your own blog, it can be the ideal way to promote your YouTube channel on a regular basis.
+If you have your own blog, or want to start one, it can be the ideal way to promote your YouTube channel on a regular basis.

 Embed videos in your posts to make them more engaging and get more viewers for your videos.